Zone 2 Cardio: The Most Underrated Exercise Nobody Talks About

 The Longevity Connection

 Dr. Peter Attia, one of the most cited voices in longevity medicine, has said that VO2 max is the single strongest predictor of all-cause mortality — more predictive than smoking status, blood pressure, or cholesterol.
 And the most effective way to raise VO2 max over the long term is consistent Zone 2 training.
+For a deeper breakdown of VO2 max ranges by age and how to test yours, see VO2 Max: The Number That Predicts How Long You'll Live.

 The data from large population studies is consistent: people with high aerobic fitness in midlife have dramatically lower rates of cardiovascular disease, cancer, and cognitive decline in later decades.
 Not marginally lower.
 Dramatically lower.